Kepler Cheuvreux: 2011 – 2018: Reshaping of the group and formation of strategic alliances in international markets

-The decade was marked by the formation of strategic partnerships allowing the group to develop internationally, starting in 2011 with an alliance between KCM and UniCredit in equity brokerage and equity capital markets, at first in Western Europe and then in Central and Eastern Europe starting in 2012.
+The decade was marked by the formation of strategic partnerships, starting in 2011 with an alliance between KCM and UniCredit in equity brokerage and equity capital markets, at first in Western Europe and then in Central and Eastern Europe starting in 2012.
 UniCredit acquired a stake in KCM in 2013.

 Two years later, in April 2013, KCM acquired Cheuvreux from Crédit Agricole CIB and re-branded to Kepler Cheuvreux.
 In December 2013, Kepler Cheuvreux acquired the activities of Derivatives Capital, a French company specializing in structured products for independent financial advisors and private banks, to create a new independent platform in this market.

 In the period 2015 – 2018 Kepler Cheuvreux established strategic ECM & research distribution partnerships with Rabobank for the Netherlands, Swedbank for the Nordics and Belfius for Belgium.
 In the same period, the company signed research distribution agreements with CIMB (Asia), Piper Jaffray (US) and CIBC (Canada).
 Rabobank, Swedbank, and Belfius also acquired stakes in Kepler Cheuvreux.